Latest Android build is live, and the same release center is already wired for iOS.

 The product is real

-Android beta, account flows, and admin tooling already exist, so the page is pointing at a live product rather than a concept.
+Versioned Android releases, account flows, and admin tooling already exist, so the page points at a live system rather than a concept.

 What is inside